Understanding the Competition Requirements

 Competition Day Logistics

 On the big day, careful planning helps you stay calm and focused.
+Here is a checklist to keep in mind:

 • Arrive early: Give yourself at least an hour to warm up, acclimate to the venue’s acoustics, and check in with competition staff.
+Scope out the performance space if possible — note the size, ceiling height, and any echo.

 • Warm-up deliberately: 20–30 minutes of long tones, lip slurs, and scales.
 Avoid overplaying.
 Focus on producing a centered, relaxed tone.
+If there are warm-up rooms, use them; otherwise find a quiet corner.

 After the Competition: Learning and Growing